 If you own valuable possessions within your pad, you have more reason to get renter’s insurance.

 Renters insurance, also called tenants insurance, is a policy that provides protection for you and your belongings within your apartment or rental home.

 Typically, renters insurance policy includes liability coverage aside from protection for your possessions.
 It also includes coverage for additional living expenses in the event that your rental home, condo, or apartment is rendered uninhabitable.
 Furthermore, it can cover for the loss of items that you keep in your car or even those you bring while on vacation.

 Keeping an inventory to maximize your renters insurance effectiveness

 But compensating for the loss of your properties and belongings can be painstaking if you don’t know their values.
 To prevent this headache and be adequately prepared for estimations, make an inventory of your properties detailing the year of purchase and the estimate of the property’s replacement value.
 That is, what it would cost to replace today.

 List properties with significant values such as computers, sports equipments, appliances, furniture, etc. You may also expect to get compensated for the loss of cash, traveler’s checks, coin collections, trading cards, stamps, and other collection, to some limitations.

-Will my policy cover for an injured guest?
+Will my renters policy cover for an injured guest?